-If you’ve inherited a house, you may be wondering, What are my options?
-What should you take into consideration if you keep it or sell it?
-If you don’t want it, how fast can you actually sell?
-What’s the impact on your siblings if you keep the house?
+If you’ve inherited a house, you may be wondering… What are my options?
+What should I take into consideration if I keep it or sell it?
+What if I don’t want the house, how fast can I actually sell it?
+What’s the impact on my siblings if I keep the house?

 There are basically three options:

 - You can move into your inherited home,

 - You can rent it out for regular income,

 - Or you can sell it, through a Realtor or to a direct home buyer for cash.

 Each option comes with pros and cons.
 This article will help you think through some of the big choices.
 One clarification, this article assumes you aren’t still facing any challenges of probate and hold title to the house.